Pink Cream 69

-Pink Cream 69 is a German hard rock/heavy metal band from Karlsruhe, formed in 1987.
+Pink Cream 69 was a German hard rock/heavy metal band from Karlsruhe, formed in 1987.

 History

 The band was formed in 1987 by Andi Deris, Dennis Ward, Kosta Zafiriou and Alfred Koffler.
 They gained their first contract by winning music magazine Metal Hammers newcomer competition in Ludwigsburg one year after forming.
 In 1994, Deris left the band to join Helloween.
 He was replaced by British singer David Readman in August 1994.
 The band, often referred to as The Pinkies, became a five-piece in 2003, when Uwe Reitenauer was hired to support neuropathic guitar player Alfred Koffler.
 In March 2012, it was announced that drummer Kosta Zafiriou had left the band due to his activities as a manager at the company Bottom Row and as the drummer and manager of the new band Unisonic.
 He was replaced by Chris Schmidt.
 In 2019 and 2020, respectively, bassist Dennis Ward and guitarist Uwe Reitenauer announced their departure from the band.
 They were replaced by Roman Beselt (Sons of Sounds) and Marco Wriedt (21 Octayne, Arc of Light, Axxis).

 In 2023, the last remaining founding member, Alfred Koffler, retired.